Research and action for fair and accountable policing

 For the first time, the ‘section 1 PACE’ category included suspicion-led stop and searches under section 10 of the Public Order Act, for items related to protest activity, as part of associated legislation.
 Searches under new powers – section 342E of the Sentencing Act 2020 (related to Serious Violence Reduction Orders) and section 11 of the Public Order Act 2023 (related to protest) – also make their debut in this year's statistical bulletin.

 Searches under section 342E of the Sentencing Act were made by the four police forces trialling pilots of the Serious Violence Reduction Order, a civil order conceived as part of the Police, Crime, Sentencing and Courts Act 2022.
-In the twelve months to 31 March 2024, there were a total of 66 searches made under the power, of which:
+In the twelve months to 31 March 2024, there were a total of 66 searches recorded where the reason for search was given as them having a SVRO, of which:

 • Merseyside police made 50 searches (no arrests)